SofaDefrost/SPM/README.md

 ## SPM: Sofa Package Manager.
 Tired of installing Sofa plugin manually or locate which component is in which plugin ?
-Then try SPM .
+Try SPM.

 SPM is a small tool to search for plugins or components & install them with their dependencies
 with as few as possible steps.

 ### Install
-Before using spm you first install two python dependencies:
+SPM has two python dependencies you can install:
 ```console
    pip install GitPython
    pip install mu-repo
 ```

-Before using spm you also need to have configured your gitlab/github account to allow authentication with ssh key.
+SPM also use ssh based authentication to the plugin respository so you need to have configured your ssh account on the relevant services (github.com/gitlab.inria.fr/etc...).
-When this is done you can then start using SPM.

 ### Usage
 It is possible to get a list of the available plugins with the *list* command: